 What do you plan to do with this?

-I have always been a HUGE fan of the idea that actual life experience is the best educational opportunity.
+I have always been a HUGE fan of the idea that actual life experience is an amazing education opportunity.
 I would enjoy hearing your opinion of this statement in the comments.

 Talking about something that you have never done has little to no value.
 Speaking about a topic that you have researched offers your audience limited value, at best.
 When you tap into your personal experience, this can put you on the road to becoming a subject matter expert.
 The difference in how you are perceived in each example is significant.